EliGreenblatt/EasyStudy/README.md

 # Welcome to EasyStudy!

 ## Description
 EasyStudy is an application designed to connect students with private teachers for personalized academic support.
-Whether you're a student in need of extra guidance or a teacher looking to share your knowledge, EasyStudy is the place to make those connections.
+Whether you're a student in need of extra guidance or a teacher looking to share your knowledge and reach for students to teach, EasyStudy is the place to make those connections.

 ## Team
 - Itamar Cohen